Paisseon/paisseon/README.md

 - 「Satella」   Add iOS 16 compatibility
 - 「Chocola」   Add iOS 15 compatibility + replace Orion with Jinx
 - 「Naiad」     Local and native NovelAI diffusion with upscaling.
 Hopefully for macOS and iOS, maybe just macOS.
+- 「Erika」     Fix whatever is making it not work on Sileo + Xina combination
 - 「StarForge」 Add K2 support.
 And I need to actually make the repo public, that would help too
 - 「Satella」   Add 3DTouch enable/disable per app
 - 「Vivy」      Maybe switch to SwiftUI?
 Also fix the prefs sometimes not applying